danielqsinclair/PowerShell-NAIT/README.md

-This repository consists of two csv files provided by instructors and the scripts I developed (written entirely by me) to unbox said csv's
+This repository consists of two csv files provided by instructors and the scripts I developed (written entirely by me) to unbox said csv's please note that these two scripts are my first and second ever powershell scripts respectively

 Create users from csv2.ps1 -------> Marvel.csv (csv provided by instructor)